Takiiiiiiii/SuperStation-Documentation/README.md

 ### Can I use an external drive (USB hard drive or NVMe M.2 in a dock) for ROM storage?

 Yes.
-To prioritize an external USB drive or an NVMe (not SATA) M.2 drive in a dock, add the following to the top of `downloader.ini` (located in the root of the SD card), then run `update_all.sh`:
+To prioritize an external USB drive or an NVMe (not SATA) M.2 drive in a dock, add the following to the top of `downloader.ini` This file is located in the root of the SD card after running update_all once, or it can be manually added by you.
+After the argument is in place in the INI, run `update_all.sh` again:

 ```ini
 [MiSTer]